Early Childhood Education

 - Integrate health, safety, and nutrition practices

-In this program, you'll apply what you learn in the classroom to real-world practicum experiences within community-based child care settings.
+In this program, you'll apply what you learn in the classroom to real-world field experiences within community-based childcare settings.
 Readily access teaching and learning materials, equipment, and resources within open lab environments.

 Learn by doing.